πŸ“š

 How to Appeal to Your Audience

 Essential Questions 3, 4, and 5 have you think about how well your presentation is catered to your audience.
-Knowing who makes up your audience is crucial to creating a convincing and effective presentation.
-Find out who your audience will be before you present.
-Is it just to your teacher?
-Is it your teacher, the principal, and a community member?
-These are all questions you can and should ask before you present. πŸ€”
+Knowing who makes up your audience πŸ‘¨β€πŸ« is crucial to creating a convincing and effective presentation.

-• Is your topic widely debated?
-Is it a hot button issue that your audience might have an opinion on?
+Also, think about any assumptions that your audience may have.
+Is your topic widely debated?
+Is it a hot button issue that most people have an opinion on?
+These are things that you should keep in mind.

 Being a Good Teammate